danfuzz/samizdat/doc/language-guide/09-module-system.md

 #### Top-level variable environment in a module

-In addition to the normal global variable environment, a module file when evaluated has additional bindings to allow for a module to load itself as well as other modules.
+In addition to the normal global variable environment as defined by the module `core.Globals`, a module file when evaluated has additional bindings to allow for a module to load the other parts of itself, as well as load other modules.

 * `moduleLoad(path) <> module` &mdash; This loads the module indicated by `path` in the same loader which loaded this module. `path` is a "module path," that is, a list of strings which represents the fully- qualified name of the module.
+For example, `["core", "Lang0"]`.

 * `moduleLoader` &mdash; This is a reference to the module loader which loaded this module.

+* `intraLoad(path) <> . | void` &mdash; This loads and evaluates the
+  intra-module file as code. `path` is a string representing a relative filesystem path, e.g. `foo/bar`.
+The final file name in `path` should *not* have a suffix; the module system handles finding the appropriately-suffixed file.

+* `intraReadUtf8(path) <> string` &mdash; This reads the intra-module file named by the indicated relative path, interpreting it as UTF-8 encoded text. `path` is as with `intraLoad`, except that the final file is left as-is (and not suffixed automatically).

 * `intraType(path) <> string | void` &mdash; This gets the type of an
   intra-module file named by the indicated relative path (a string).
-The return values are the same as for `$Io0::fileType` (see which).
+  `path` is as with `intraLoad`, except that the final file is left as-is (and not suffixed automatically).
+The return value is the same as for `$Io0::fileType` (see which).

-* `intraLoad(path) <> . | void` &mdash; This loads and evaluates the
-  intra-module file named by the indicated relative path (a string).

-* `intraReadUtf8(path) <> string` &mdash; This reads the intra-module file named by the indicated relative path, interpreting it as UTF-8 encoded text.